News location:

 Ballarat woman Samantha Murphy has been missing for seven months.
 (Jeremy Bannister/AAP PHOTOS)

-The 51-year-old Ballarat woman was last seen leaving her home on Eureka Street, to go for a run in the Canadian State Forest on the morning of February 4.
+The 51-year-old Ballarat woman left her Eureka Street home for run in the Canadian State forest on the morning of February 4 but never returned.

-Detectives from the Missing Persons Squad, with help from a range of specialists from Victoria Police, NSW Police and the Australian Federal Police, began a new search in Grenville on Tuesday.
+Detectives from the Missing Persons squad, with specialists from Victoria Police, NSW Police and the Australian Federal Police, began a new search in Grenville, south of Ballarat, on Tuesday.

-“Since February, police have regularly undertaken a range of enquiries and small-scale searches as part of the current investigation,” Victoria Police said in a statement.
+“Since February, police have regularly undertaken a range of inquiries and small-scale searches as part of the current investigation,” Victoria Police said in a statement.

 “We are not in a position to supply further specific details of today’s operational activity at this time.”

-Ms Murphy’s disappearance led to an outpouring of grief in the Ballarat community and the nation, leading to an influx of volunteers who joined the early stages of the search.
+Ms Murphy’s disappearance led to an outpouring of grief in the Ballarat community and the nation, leading to an influx of volunteers joining the earlier searches.

 Police have asked the public not to help this time.